Multi-ensemble metrology by programming local rotations with atom movements

 In a first experiment, we apply an $\hat{X}(\pi/2)$ operation globally to the entire array, then shift every odd site by the same distance, $\Delta x$, apply another global $\hat{X}(\pi/2)$ rotation, and finally measure the excited state population in both the shifted and unshifted sub-arrays.
 The excited state population of shifted atoms, $P_s$, shows sinusoidal oscillations with a period of 699(1) nm as a function of $\Delta x$, consistent with $\phi/2\pi=\Delta x/\lambda$, where $\lambda$ is the transition wavelength.
 The quoted error on this measurement is purely statistical, and ignores potential systematic error arising from the independent distance calibration performed with an optical resolution test target.
 We note that the present measurement is likely a far more precise and accurate distance calibration tool, and could find use as an effective \textit{in-situ} laser-based ruler with applications for precision determination of distance-dependent inter-atom effects, such as Rydberg interactions~\cite{Beguin2013}.

 To quantify the phase shift fidelity, we focus on a narrow region around $\Delta x= \lambda$, corresponding to a $\hat{Z}(2\pi)$ rotation (Fig.~\ref{Fig1}e).
-A quadratic fit to $P_s(\Delta x)$ shows a maximum value of $P_s=0.9940(5)$, consistent with the mean excited state population of unshifted atoms, $P_u=0.9942(2)$, in the same range.
+A quadratic fit to $P_s(\Delta x)$ shows a maximum value of $P_s=0.9940(5)$ (not corrected for state preparation and measurement (SPAM) errors), consistent with the mean excited state population of unshifted atoms, $P_u=0.9942(2)$, in the same range.
 Correcting for the bare $\hat{X}(\pi)$ fidelity (red dashed line) of 0.9956(1) shows the shift operation is performed with a fidelity of 0.9984(5).
+We note that applying SPAM correction on the bare fidelities maintains the shift fidelity largely unchanged as it is calculated from the ratio of the two.
 The ratio of the shifted to unshifted fidelities is 0.9998(5), suggesting that the dominant source of error comes from global laser phase noise during the finite wait time required to perform the shift, rather than the movement itself.
 We study the fidelity to perform the $\hat{Z}(2\pi)$ rotation as a function of the shift time (Fig.~\ref{Fig1}f), and find that the fidelity remains constant down to shift times of $t_s=20\ \mu$s; data in Fig.~\ref{Fig1}e were taken with $t_s=32\ \mu$s, plus an additional 34 $\mu$s of wait time to account for jitter in the subsequent control timings.
 Importantly, for all shift distances in Fig.~\ref{Fig1}d, the excited state population of the neighboring unshifted atoms is nearly constant, showing crosstalk of only $0.1(2)\%$ (Methods).